SimonWaldherr/podlovejs/readme.txt

 = 1.3 =
 * refactored large parts of the code
-* added standalone player, works without PHP
+* added standalone player, works without PHP (example HTML/JS included)
 * moved lots of functionality from PHP to JS
 * cleaned variables and removed old stuff
-* new settings area (again, now WordPress API compliant)
+* new settings area (yes, again.
+But now WordPress API compliant)
 * added "duration" parameter for displaying duration of last chapter
 * added sample audio files for testing purposes
 * some minor CSS improvements